 As a nation, we have a responsibility to the next generation to get this RIGHT.
-And because of the terms of the legislation, we have to get it right … right now.
-Over the next three years, ARP ESSER funding offers America a chance to examine what’s working in education, develop individualized pathways that accelerate student learning, and create coalitions to build a truly fair and effective education system.
+And because of the terms of the funding packages, we have to get it right … right now.
+Over the next three years, America has a chance to examine what’s working in education, develop individualized pathways that accelerate student learning, and create coalitions to build a truly fair and effective education system.

 Let’s be clear about who is at the core of this work: students themselves.
 Our nation’s young people are brimming with potential, possibilities, and ingenuity.
 Yet they are too often left out of meaningful discussions about their own education.
 This past year, through all its challenges and difficulties, we watched our nation’s young people advocate for their needs and develop resilience in a deeply uncertain world.
 Now it is our turn to meet them where they are, by building an education system with student agency and experience at the center, with students in mind, and with student input leading to real, lasting impact.